 Can I Watch NBC on Roku, Fire TV, Apple TV, or Chromecast?

 Yes, you absolutely can!
-Each of the skinny bundles listed above has apps for each of the major streaming devices, including Roku, Fire TV, Apple TV, and Chromecast (in the case of Chromecast, of course, we’re talking about apps for other devices that can be used to cast to the Chromecast).
-Each also has apps for Android and iOS mobile devices, as well as PCs and Macs (in the form of either a desktop app or an in-browser app).
-Several of the services above also have apps for Android TV devices (including the Nvidia Shield), gaming consoles like the Xbox One and PS4, and other devices.
+Each of the skinny bundles listed above has apps for most of the major streaming devices, including Roku, Fire TV, Apple TV, and Chromecast (in the case of Chromecast, of course, we’re talking about apps for other devices that can be used to cast to the Chromecast).
+Specifically:

 As noted above, you can also watch NBC with an over-the-air antenna.
 You can get that live feed over to a major streaming device, too.
 One way to do so is to use a PC TV tuner and a computer running the media server app Plex.
 Plex’s premium version can stream your OTA TV to client apps on major streaming boxes.
 Another option is to rely on an OTA DVR and associated app – Tablo and the Tablo TV app are a good example.